qd600600/physiology-first-framework-signal-analysis/paper/preprint.md

 ## Code Availability

-All code is available under MIT license in this repository.
+All code is available under CC BY-NC 4.0 license in this repository.

 ## Contact